AscendingPassage.com HOME PAGE.

 all other mornings.
 A tint of rosy coral comes gradually to life on

-shadows which, in the heavens, were the rearguard of the night.
+shadows which were the rearguard of the night.

 But my eyes, grown accustomed during the last few weeks to this